Skip to article frontmatterSkip to article content

 A research compendium at its most basic is a comprehensive set of files that combines all components of a project.
 This compendium can be downloaded and run locally to recreate the work done, or it can contain elements that allow it to be executed on a remote server.
 Executable research compendia aim to make the computational part of a scientific publication reproducible by providing all the building blocks available and give a description of how the user can execute the contained code.

-Three principles should be kept in mind when constructing a research compendium [MBM18].
+Three principles should be kept in mind when constructing a research compendium Marwick et al., 2018.

 With these principles, a wide variety of compendia are possible.
 Let’s start with the most basic version.